 Documents with Seals

-Packaging | Paper Documents | Parchment Documents | Volumes | Maps and Plans | Photographic Materials |
+Maps and Plans | Packaging | Paper Documents | Parchment Documents | Photographic Materials | Volumes

-Great care must be taken with documents that have seals as the seal can be easily broken and can shatter if knocked.
+Great care must be taken with documents that have seals, as the seal can be easily broken and can shatter if knocked.

 • If the seal is attached to the document by a cord or parchment tag, support both the seal and the document to avoid stress on the attachment.